-A good aromatherapy blend uses all-natural, pure essential oils and delivers a benefit.
+A good aromatherapy blend uses all-natural essential oils and delivers a benefit.
 The oils in it should be synergistic to support and enhance each oil's effect.

 Before beginning your blending work, it's important to understand essential oils in general, as well as the specific characteristics and aroma profiles of the oils you want to work with.